mia-platform/documentation/docs/development_suite/monitoring/resources/cronjobs.md

 - **Name**: the name of the CronJob.
 - **Schedule**: the schedule in Cron format.
-- **Suspend**: wether or not to suspend subsequent executions.
+- **Suspend**: the value of the [suspend](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) CronJob spec.
+When `true` the execution is suspended.
 - **Active**: the number of currently running Jobs.
 - **Last Schedule**: information of when was the last time the Job was successfully scheduled.
+[Manually launched](#manually-launching-a-cronjob) CronJobs won't update this field.
 - **Age**: the date when the CronJob was lastly deployed.

 ![list_of_cronjobs](../img/cronjobs_list.png)